-It does not matter how good a skier or boarder you are, how to eat well when skiing is very important.
+It does not matter how good a skier or boarder you are, learning how to eat well when skiing is very important.
 Without the proper fuel in your system your shredding abilities will diminish.

 The average skier burns 300-600 calories per hour.
 Very good skiers and boarders quickly burn at least 1,000 calories per hour.
 Per hour people.